ansuz/dnssb/docs/WHY.md

 Since anyone in your social network can publish records that your DNS server will resolve, your DNS server is only as secure as your social network.
 To elaborate, unlike the solutions provided above, dnssb does not attempt to dictate global truth, instead, it attempts to provide mechanisms by which social groups can converge on a locally relevant truth.

-dnssb assumes a position of [Agonism](https://en.wikipedia.org/wiki/Agonism), which views conflict as unavoidable.
+dnssb assumes a position of [agonism](https://en.wikipedia.org/wiki/Agonism), which views conflict as unavoidable.
 Rather than relying on a centralized political entity, or a distributed, cryptographically authoritative datastore to act as arbiter of the truth, dnssb relegates the responsibility to localized social groups.
 It does so based on the arguments given above which demonstrate that _all systems are subject to social forces anyway_.

 The challenge, then lies in situations in which two local communities which disagree determine how to interact.
 Those at the borders of these disparate but overlapping networks must negotiate if they are to converge on a single truth.
-If ICANN represents _feudalism_, and Namecoin embodies _Anarcho-Capitalism_, then dnssb can be interpreted as a type of [_Federalism_](https://en.wikipedia.org/wiki/Federalism).
+If ICANN represents _feudalism_, and Namecoin embodies _Anarcho-Capitalism_, then dnssb can be interpreted as a type of [_federalism_](https://en.wikipedia.org/wiki/Federalism).

 ### Censorship and dnssb

-Like those on Namecoin, DNS records distributed via Secure Scuttlebutt are guaranteed by Cryptography.
+Like those on Namecoin, DNS records distributed via Secure Scuttlebutt are guaranteed by cryptography.
 Unlike those on Namecoin, they are not globally authoritative, and so if anyone wants to state that _a particular assertion is not the truth_, we are inclined to let them.
 Their assertion will not stop others from distributing those records, and they will see that local disagreement has very little effect on the system as a whole.